hapax/hapax.github.io/assets/problem-time.md

 past but not the future.*
 Put differently, our current brain state seems to be influenced by past events, but not future ones.
-At the level of folk epistemology, being "lodged" in the present moment gives rise to presentism, and being "uninfluenced" by future events gives rise to the doctrine of free will, and the appeal of "growing block" ontologies for spacetime, where the future does not
+At the level of folk epistemology, being lodged in the present moment gives rise to presentism, and being "uninfluenced" by future events gives rise to the doctrine of free will, and the appeal of "growing block" ontologies for spacetime, where the future does not